 Causes of Anxiety

-Anxiety is connected to our “primal system of survival” – the sympathetic system (also known as the flight/fight/freeze/faint system).
+Anxiety is connected to our “primal system of survival” – the sympathetic system (also known as the flight/fight/freeze/faint outline).
 Anxiety can be triggered by thoughts, emotions, situations, environment, or physical sensations.

 How we treat Anxiety

-I often use an integrative approach to treat anxiety.
-I use techniques from Cognitive Behavioral Therapy (CBT), as well as psychotherapy, Mindfulness, ACT, EFT, and other types of therapy I’ve trained on and maybe useful to the treatment.
-I spend a great amount of time in psychoeducation on anxiety and the sympathetic system.
+We often use an integrative approach to treat anxiety.
+We use techniques from Cognitive Behavioral Therapy (CBT) and psychotherapy, Mindfulness, ACT, EFT, and other types of therapy we’ve trained on and may be helpful in the treatment.
+Also, we spend a significant amount of time in psychoeducation on anxiety and the sympathetic system.

-Although anxiety is so intrusive, it is also one of the less difficult disorders to be threatened, (depending on the degree of the anxiety).
+Although anxiety is so intrusive, it is also one of the less complicated disorders to be threatened (depending on the degree of the anxiety).

 Typical outcomes of Anxiety treatment

-After completing treatment, patients can expect to recover 90 to 95% from anxiety, returning to an optimal level of wellbeing.
-Since anxiety is connected to the body’s flight/fight/freeze/faint system, once activated often times it cannot return to a base level of zero, but to a healthy level of functioning that should not interfere with wellbeing.
+After completing treatment, patients can expect to recover 90 to 95% from anxiety, returning to an optimal level of well-being.
+Since anxiety is connected to the body’s flight/fight/freeze/faint system, once activated, it cannot return to a base level of zero but to a healthy level of functioning that should not interfere with well-being.